 - Zen Gardens and Temples of Kyoto, by John Dougill, with photographs by John Einarsen

-If it’s your first trip to Japan, our guess is that Japanese food will be even more delicious and varied than you can imagine.
-Below are our favorite books on Japanese food and drink, to simultaneously whet your appetite and give you great insight into Japan’s incredible culinary culture.
+A selection of our favorite books on Japanese food and drink, to simultaneously whet your appetite and give you deeper insight into Japan’s incredible culinary culture.

 - Izakaya: The Japanese Pub Cookbook, by Mark Robinson (see our full article on the izakaya experience in Japan!)